Bluetooth Low Energy beacon: iBeacon

 In mid-2013, Apple introduced iBeacons and experts wrote about how it is designed to help the retail industry by simplifying payments and enabling on-site offers.
 On December 6, 2013, Apple activated iBeacons across its 254 US retail stores.
 McDonald's has used the devices to give special offers to consumers in its fast-food stores.
 As of May 2014, different hardware iBeacons can be purchased for as little as $5 per device to more than $30 per device.
 Each of these different iBeacons have varying default settings for their default transmit power and iBeacon advertisement frequency.
 Some hardware iBeacons advertise at as low as 1 Hz while others can be as fast as 10 Hz.

 AltBeacon

 AltBeacon is an open source alternative to iBeacon created by Radius Networks.

 URIBeacon

 URIBeacons are different from iBeacons and AltBeacons because rather than broadcasting an identifier, they send an URL which can be understood immediately.

 Eddystone

 Eddystone is Google's standard for Bluetooth beacons.
 It supports three types of packets, Eddystone-UID, Eddystone-URL, and Eddystone-TLM.
 Eddystone-UID functions in a very similar way to Apple's iBeacon, however, it supports additional telemetry data with Eddystone-TLM.
 The telemetry information is sent along with the UID data.
 The beacon information available includes battery voltage, beacon temperature, number of packets sent since last startup, and beacon uptime.
-Using Eddystone protocol, Google had built Google Nearby that allowed Android users to receive beacon notifications without an app.
+Using the Eddystone protocol, Google had built the now discontinued Google Nearby that allowed Android users to receive beacon notifications without an app.